Sweden

 • Code of Ethics for Professional Accountants

-Additionally, there are segments of the accountancy profession such as accounting consultants, tax consultants and payroll consultants that are not regulated by law.
-However, these categories of professionals may voluntarily join in the membership of professional accountancy organizations and become subject to their regulations.
+FAR requirements are applicable to all statutory auditors under the oversight of RI and its members.
 In addition to FAR, accounting professionals may voluntarily join Srf Konsulterna (Srf) and be subject to its regulation.
-Members of Srf adhere to the code of ethics issued by FAR.
+Members of Srf adhere to the Code of Ethics issued by FAR.

 Current Status: Adopted